GabeStah/coeus/README.md

 - `20` - Default maximum number of documents retrieved if no `limit` specified.
 Configurable via the `config.db.thresholds.limit.base` path.
 - `1` - Minimum number of documents that can be retrieved.
 Configurable via the `config.db.thresholds.limit.minimum` path.
 - `100` - Maximum number of documents that can be retrieved.
-Configurable via the `config.db.thresholds.limit.minimum` path.
+Configurable via the `config.db.thresholds.limit.maximum` path.

 ### Timeout